Overview of Durham Region

 The Region lies along a continuous urbanized lakeshore and shares prime access to the Great Lakes and northeastern markets of the continent, encompassing some 120 million persons.
 The area is well known for the strength of its manufacturing sector which is continually undergoing rapid diversification.
 Durham is endowed with a young, skilled labour force.
 It has all the utilities, transportation and social infrastructure associated with modern metropolitan communities.
-The single most significant economic factor for the Region has been the dramatic increase in residential development.
+Among a number of the economic factors for the Region is strong growth in residential development.

-A recent report by the Planning Department estimates that the population of the Region of Durham was 633,130 in May 2011.
+A recent report by the Planning Division estimates that the population of the Region of Durham was 633,130 in May 2011.
 A target of 810,000 people has been estimated for the number of people living in the Region by the year 2021, and a target of 970,000 people by the year 2031.